wday0507/DarkPool-OrderBook-Simulator/README.md

               - FOK orders -> calcualte the sum of availble asks (for bid orders) that are available to match with before proceeding

 ### **test_orderbook**
+This file test the logic of all 16 matching functions.
+Specifically it tests:
+       - Full matching
+       - Partial matching
+       - FIFO - do orders match with the earliest order when choosing between 2 orders at the same price
+       - Price priorty - do orders always match at the best possible price
+       - Darkpool logic - do visible (darkpool) orders always match opposing visible (darkpool) orders

 ### **ob_sim**
+This file generates random bid and ask orders so we can visualise the matching that takes place in the order book.
+The file concurrently genreates ordesr, removes expired orders, and generates the orderbook visualisation.
+The user can choose between an orderboko graph and chart (discussed below).

 ### **ob_profiler**